 A great feature of modern messaging applications is the ability to send images, audio, video, emojis, location, and other inputs.
 Facebook Messenger is a great example for such rich chat features.

 Naturally, some users are more inclined to use voice to communicate while others might like to send pictures.
 And the answer to “where are you” is best answered with a location.
 Facebook Messenger provides your chatbot with all those user-generated assets.
 But it is up to your chatbot to figure out their meaning (for example, speech-to-text, image recognition, OCR, mapping of latitude and longitude to addresses, and other inputs).

 Note: Different messaging applications support different kinds of user-generated multimedia input, and they have different ways to send this data to chatbots.
 Therefore, it is very hard to create a generic cross-platform chatbot that works consistently across all messaging apps.

 When you program the chatbot, you need to anticipate all kinds of things the user might say.
 Sometimes, the user will intentionally be rude to the chatbot just to push the limit and see how the chatbot reacts.
 You should prepare a number of witty responses to handle rude comments.

 In general, for all of your responses you should detect the user’s intent first, and then try for varied responses for the same intent.
 Nothing feels more robotic than seeing the exact response from your chatbot time and time again.
-Conversation management tools such as API.ai and IBM Watson Conversation or Dialog services can help you randomly select from a list of prepared answers in each scenario.
+Conversation management tools such as API.ai and the IBM Watson Assistant service can help you randomly select from a list of prepared answers in each scenario.